bamless/jstar/README.md

 libraries, and Lua, a small and compact language that is simple to embed but doesn't  provide OOP functionalities out of the box.
-J* tries to take the best of both worlds, implementing a fully featured class system while maintaining a small standard library and employing the use of a stack based API for communication among the language and host program, rendering embedding simple.
+J* tries to take the best of both worlds, implementing a fully featured class system while maintaining a small footprint and employing the use of a stack based API for communication among the language and host program, rendering embedding simple.

 **J\*** is: